Raed Fares (activist)

 Raed Fares (رائد فارس Rāʾid Fāris; 1972 – 23 November 2018) was a Syrian journalist, activist and civil society leader from Kafr Nabl, Syria.
 He was the founder of Radio Fresh FM in 2013, an independent radio station reaching audiences in Idlib, Aleppo, and Hamah provinces.
+He was assassinated by unknown militants in his hometown.
+Hay'at Tahrir al-Sham (HTS) was blamed for his death.

 Activism

-At the beginning of the 2011 Syrian uprising, Fares took part in hundreds of demonstrations against President Bashar Assad's regime and continued to see it as the biggest enemy.
+At the beginning of the 2011 Syrian uprising, Fares took part in hundreds of demonstrations against President Bashar al-Assad's regime and continued to see it as the biggest enemy.
 Fares used to take pictures of demonstrations and spread them on the internet, which later developed to the idea of creating a media center in his city, Kafr Nabl.
 He grabbed the attention of the world's media for his gipping, sometimes sarcastic protests and pro-democracy banners including English language banners which called for peaceful revolution in Syria.

 Fares was a prominent critic of Syrian President Bashar al-Assad as well as militant groups like the Islamic State of Iraq and the Levant (ISIL) and Hay'at Tahrir al-Sham (HTS), which was in control of the area of Idlib where Fares was killed.
 Fares also ran the Kafranbel Media Center, which gained prominence in the Syrian uprising against the Assad regime with their use of English-language protest banners which were shared on social media.

 Fares has been subject to several assassination attempts because of his work in the revolution.
 On 28 January 2014, he was shot three times in his chest and was taken to an emergency room.
 Fares survived this assassination attempt after a long surgery.
 He had also been abducted and tortured by al-Qaeda affiliated militants.